mlr-org/mlr3pipelines/README.md

 tuner$tune_result()$values[names(ps$params)]
 #> $branch.selection
-#> [1] "pca"
+#> [1] "scale"
 #>
 #> $rpart.rpart.maxdepth
 #> [1] 10
 ```

-This would tell us that the "pca" preprocessing branch with `rpart` `maxdepth`=10 performs well; although the usage of only few small resampling folds makes the result very stochastic.
+This would tell us that the "scale" preprocessing branch with `rpart` `maxdepth`=10 performs well; although the usage of only few small resampling folds makes the result very stochastic.

 ## Documentation